vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

-In computer science, the most common method of representing signed integers on computers, is called \textbf{two's complement}.
-When the most significant bit is a one, the number is signed as negative.
-The way to express a negative integer $x$ into two's complement form is chosen so that, among integers of the same sign, the lexicographical order is maintained.
+In computer science, the most common method of representing signed integers on computers, is called
+\textbf{two's complement}.
+When the most significant bit is "1", the number is signed as negative.
+The way to express a negative integer $x$ into two's complement form is chosen so that among integers of the same sign, the lexicographical order is maintained.
 That is, if $a < b$ are signed integers of the same sign, then its two's complement representations preserve the same order.
 This will not be true if the signs are different.
 For example, it is not surprising that
 $$
 000\dots0 > 111\dots1
 $$
 using the two's complement encoding, because $111\dots1$ is negative and $000\dots0$ is positive.
-The two's complement form of negative integer $x$ in a $N$-bits system is the binary representation of $2^N - x$.
+The two's complement form of the negative integer $x$ in a $N$-bits system is the binary representation of $2^N - x$.
 For example, let $x = -1$ and $N = 4$.
 Then,
 $$
 10000 - 0001 = 1111.
 $$